uowuo/abaddon/README.md

 ### Settings

-Settings are configured (for now) by editing abaddon.ini The format is similar to the standard Windows ini format **except**:
+Settings are configured (for now) by editing `abaddon.ini`.
+The format is similar to the standard Windows ini format **except**:

 * `#` is used to begin comments as opposed to `;`
 * Section and key names are case-sensitive

-You should edit these while the client is closed even though there's an option to reload while running This listing is organized by section.
+> **Warning**: You should edit these while the client is closed, even though there's an option to reload while running.

+This listing is organized by section.
 For example, memory_db would be set by adding `memory_db = true` under the line `[discord]`